Nexus Dynamics

 Helena Voss

 Twenty-two years as CEO.
 Forty years merged with an ORACLE fragment.
-Sometimes says "we" instead of "I." She doesn't control Nexus—Nexus is a prosthetic limb for something larger.
+Sometimes says "we" when she means "I." She doesn't always catch herself doing it.

 Marcus Chen